jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-39.md

 This is for those for whom God facilitated the ways of scholarship and right guidance.
 Thus, traveling in quest of knowledge is absolutely necessary for the acquisition of useful knowledge and perfection through meeting authoritative teachers (shaykhs) and having contact with (scholarly) personalities.
 God "guides whomever He wants to guide to a straight path."
 1202

-## 41. Scholars are, of all people, those least familiar with the ways of politics.
+## 41. Scholars are least familiar with the ways of politics

-The 1203 reason for this is that (scholars) are used to mental speculation and to a searching study of ideas which they abstract from the sensibilia and conceive in their minds as general universals, so that they may be applicable to some matter in general but not to any particular matter, individual, race, nation, or group of people.
+This is because scholars are used to mental speculation and to a searching study of ideas which they abstract from the sensibilia and conceive in their minds as general universals, so that they may be applicable to some matter in general but not to any particular matter, individual, race, nation, or group of people.

 Scholars, then, make such universal ideas conform (in their minds) to facts of the outside world.
 They also compare things with others that are similar to or like them, with the help of analogical reasoning as used in jurisprudence, which is something familiar to them.
 All their conclusions and views continue to be something in the mind.